 Becoming a mother is a dream of many women but there are some things to consider and ask oneself before actually becoming pregnant at the age of 45.

 Does one feel comfortable with the fertility treatments that one might have to undergo?
 Does one’s health insurance offer good coverage in case health complications arise due to pregnancy at the late age?
 Does one have the financial ability to raise a child and manage the expenses of the baby and oneself?
 Does one feel physically fit to take care of the child?

 Once one has answered the above questions, one needs to understand the risks of pregnancy over the age of 45.
 More than half of the pregnancies at the age of 45 and over result in miscarriages.
 One might also require cesarean birth – this is twice as more likely than in a younger woman.
 One also has a higher chance of developing gestational diabetes.
 One might also develop high blood pressure if one gets pregnant at a later age.

 In order to reduce the risks associated with later age pregnancy, one should eat a healthy and balanced diet, exercise regularly, quit smoking, abstain from alcohol and should maintain a healthy body weight.

-Ensuring a Healthy Pregnancy
+Ensuring a Healthy Pregnancy in the Elder Age

 Proper prenatal care is necessary during pregnancy.
 It is recommended that one gets to a normal weight before trying to conceive, as it can reduce the heightened risk of diabetes and high blood pressure.
 One should also practice stress management and eat organic foods to have a healthy lifestyle during pregnancy.